 It’s too easy to become too academic & too professional and lose that sense of motion in your writing.
 As a craft, writing is certainly one of the most difficult to master.
-How your words actually move people, creating that motion, is the most difficult aspect of writing to grasp.
+Creating that motion, making your words actually move people, is the most difficult aspect of writing to grasp.

 Writing in motion makes people get up and do something.
-Too often writing is thought of as a sedentary activity, but in reality, it’s not.
-Like any human endeavor, it requires building momentum in order to succeed.
-Great writing engages the mind and then inspires action.
+Too often, writing is thought of as a sedentary activity.
+In reality, it’s not.
+Like any human endeavor, finding success requires building momentum.
+Great writing engages minds and then inspires action.

-I’ve spent years becoming the writer I was meant to be.
-This is who I am.
-I should embrace it.
-We should all embrace who we are and use writing as a tool to reflect and teach others what we’ve learned.
+It takes years becoming the writer you’re meant to be.
+Eventually, you find your writing groove.
+You should embrace it.
+Use writing as a tool to reflect and teach others what you’ve learned.
 We shouldn’t be comparing ourselves to one another.
 Writing is often treated like a contest, and it really shouldn’t be.

 Is your writing moving you forward?
-Or is it stuck in neutral, or even in reverse?
+Or, is it stuck in neutral, or even in reverse?
 Don’t fret.
-If you just stay in motion, and never stop trying things, you’ll find something worth writing.
+Never stop trying things and stay in motion.
+Eventually, you’ll find something worth writing.
 Not only will you write something that moves you forward, but you can move others as well with your words.
 That’s the best result a writer can get.
 Let’s all work for that!